Who Is the Father?

 Pregnant and Two Possible Fathers - Where Do I Go From Here?

-It may take a little while until you establish paternity.
-Here are some suggestions on how you could deal with this challenging situation.
+It may take a little while to establish paternity.
+Here are some suggestions on how to deal with this challenging situation.

 Whom Do I Tell?